Moscow uprising of 1905: Revolt

-December 18th: General Min ordered the last assault: "Act without mercy.
+December 18: General Min, commander of the Semyonovsky Regiment, ordered the last assault: "Act without mercy.
 There will be no arrests."

-December 19th: The Moscow Committee of Social-Democratic Workers' Party ordered its comrades back to work.
-Presnia commander Litvin-Sedoy, issued a last announcement: "We are ending our struggle… we are alone in this world.
+December 19: The Moscow Committee of Social-Democratic Workers' Party ordered its comrades back to work.
+Presnensky commander Litvin-Sedoy, issued a last announcement: "We are ending our struggle… we are alone in this world.
 All the people are looking at us — some with horror, others with deep sympathy.
 Blood, violence and death will follow in our footsteps.
 But it does not matter.
 The working class will win."

-Aftermath
+Analysis

-Following the proclamation of the October Manifesto and the end of the Russo-Japanese War, there was limited hope for a socialist revolution, but the Moscow rebels of 1905 could have taken the Kremlin.
+Following the proclamation of the October Manifesto and the end of the Russo-Japanese War there was limited hope for a socialist revolution, but the rebels in Moscow could have taken the Kremlin.
 They failed because each rebel area looked after its own and did not consider the city as a whole.
-The main rebel district was Presnia, home to 150,000 citizens, mainly textile workers.
+The main rebel district was Presnensky, home to 150,000 citizens, mainly textile workers.
 It organized its own police instead of attacking the Kremlin.
 Another key failure was that the Nikolayevsky railway station remained in government hands.
 This allowed the Semyonovsky Regiment to arrive from St. Petersburg on 15 December and destroy the uprising.
 The Moscow garrison remained unused due to the government's fear of a mutiny.
-The regiment shelled Presnia into submission after two days.
-On 18 December, the uprising was called off, followed by the general strike the next day.

 35 soldiers were killed, while 1,059 rebels were killed, including 137 women and 86 children.

+Less than a year later, on 13 August 1906, General Min was assassinated by Socialist Revolutionaries.